practicalli/engineering-playbook/docs/continuous-integration/docker/clojure-multi-stage-dockerfile.md

-# Docker Multi-Stage Dockerfile for Clojure
+# Multi-Stage Dockerfile for Clojure

 Building a Clojure project from source to create a docker image provides an effective workflow for local testing and system integration.